anilkrrana/javascript-interview-questions/README.md

 # JavaScript Interview Questions & Answers

 > Click :star:if you like the project and follow [@AnilRana](https://www.linkedin.com/in/anil-rana-09a283227/) for more updates.
-Coding questions available [here](#coding-exercise).
+Connect with me [here](#coding-exercise).
 PDF and Epub versions available at [actions tab](https://github.com/anilkrrana/javascript-interview-questions/actions).

 ---